bitcoin-abe/bitcoin-abe/README.txt

 PostgreSQL on Debian/Ubuntu:
   apt-get install postgresql python-psycopg2 sudo -u postgres createdb abe
-  # Replace $USER with your Unix user name:
+  # Replace USER with your Unix user name:
-  sudo -u postgres createuser $USER
+  sudo -u postgres createuser USER
   # Replace 8.4 with the PostgreSQL version:
-  sudo sh -c "echo local abe $USER ident >> /etc/postgresql/8.4/main/pg_hba.conf" service postgresql reload
+  sudo sh -c "echo local abe USER ident >> /etc/postgresql/8.4/main/pg_hba.conf" service postgresql reload

 Please see TODO.txt for a list of what is not yet implemented but